Tharusha-dev/CourierServiceApp/README.md

 2. Social login : Google and facebook etc login should be implemented.
 3. Delivery location tracking/notification : When the package is in delivering status, users should see a live map of the delivery driver during the delivery.
 This can be enhanced with notification when package is near, and when package arrived
 4. Payments : Need to implement a payment gateway and a way to estimate payments for shipping as well.
-5. Customer service : A way for users to contact the service if something goes wrong or something needs changin.
-This is vital for a good user experiance.
+5. Customer service : A way for users to contact the service if something goes wrong or something needs changing.
+This is vital for a good user experience.